GI Studies

 Procedure Adaptation

-- Double-contrast studies (air contrast) β enhance mucosal detail, especially for polyps or early neoplasms.
+- Double-contrast studies use high-density barium and room air to enhance mucosal detail, improving visualization of polyps and early neoplasms.

-- Water-soluble iodinated contrast β used if perforation or recent biopsy suspected.
+- Water-soluble iodinated contrast is used if perforation or recent biopsy is suspected.

-- Geriatrics β may require slower filling and extra care with balloon inflation.
+- Geriatric patients require slower filling and careful monitoring of balloon inflation.

-- Bag height β must not exceed 24 inches above the table to avoid excessive pressure.
+- Enema bag height must not exceed 24 inches above the table to prevent overfilling or perforation.

 Exposure Factors & Technical Considerations